The Potential Impacts of COVID-19 on Measuring Manufacturing Losses

 March 2020: Due to the mass quarantines instituted by China in January, manufacturers in the country were shuttered for multiple weeks and as a result, there is a supply shortage of glassware.
 While the mass quarantine in China was recently lifted and manufacturers are again producing, a one to two-month backlog on glassware exists.
 Beer Glasses has run through most of its stock of pint glasses and only has enough stock for an additional two weeks of production.
 Beer Glasses does, however, have an ample stock of 64-ounce "growlers" for "carry out" beer, but growlers have recently been a low-volume product.
 As you would expect, Beer Glasses is contacting their customers to let them know glassware shipments may be delayed, but cannot give specifics regarding when orders will be fulfilled.
 Some customers, even long-standing ones, are beginning to seek alternative companies to supply their glassware.

-To make matters worse, with many states mandating the shutdown of bars and restaurants for several weeks, the company’s customers are now cancelling existing orders and current production is down 25 percent of where it was prior to the COVID-19 outbreak.
+To make matters worse, with many states mandating the shutdown of bars and restaurants for several weeks, the company's customers are now canceling existing orders and current production is down 25% of where it was prior to the COVID-19 outbreak.
 Sales staff sit idle, as customers shut down their businesses concerned that their operations may not survive the required closures.

 Challenges with Calculating Manufacturing Losses: All of the factors discussed above serve to complicate business interruption and extra expense calculations involved with the claim.
 When evaluating any business interruption claim, you must first determine the probable experience, or expected operations, of the facility during the period of indemnity had the covered peril not occurred.
 While many policies indicate that due consideration of the business before the date of loss must be considered, during uncertain and changing economic times in which the economic climate before the date of loss does not reflect the economic climate during the period of indemnity, historical operating results may not reflect the probable experience.